This Oil Spill Has Been Leaking Into The Gulf For 14 Years

 A hurricane, an oil rig, an underwater mudslide

-The spill began back in 2004, when Hurricane Ivan toppled an oil rig into the Gulf.
+The spill began in 2004, when Hurricane Ivan toppled an oil rig into the Gulf.
 The rig was owned by Taylor Energy, a New Orleans-based company, which managed to plug some of the 25 broken pipes, but the leak continued.

 Jonathan Henderson runs an environmental nonprofit called Vanishing Earth and worries about the impact on marine life.
 "Everything that lives and breathes in the Gulf of Mexico travels back and forth through that zone," he says.
-"Fish, sea birds, turtles, dolphins."
+"Fish, seabirds, turtles, dolphins."

-The government is studying the impact on marine life, but even they can't even figure out exactly how much oil is leaking.
+The government is studying the impact on marine life, but even they can't figure out exactly how much oil is leaking.
 Neither can the company.

 Henderson has been trying to monitor it himself by doing regular flyovers and reporting what he sees.
 He's frustrated at the government's response.
 "If we can put a man on the moon, we can figure out how to, like, grab oil that's coming up from the seafloor and 400 feet of water," he says.

-The Department of the Interior and the Coast Guard have been working with the company to try and to stop the leak for years, but it poses a major engineering challenge.
+The Department of the Interior and the Coast Guard have been working with the company to try to stop the leak for years, but it poses a major engineering challenge.
 The wells were buried under hundreds of feet of mud in an underwater mudslide, which are common in the area, where the mouth of the Mississippi has built up hundreds of feet of silt on the bottom of the ocean floor.

-"This is a well-known high risk area," says Ed Richards, a law professor at Louisiana State University.
+"This is a well-known, high-risk area," says Ed Richards, a law professor at Louisiana State University.
 He says it raises questions about offshore development.
 "Should they have built the rig the way they built it?
 Should it have been permitted that way?"

 Taylor Energy has spent about $500 million to try to stop the spill, and it's paying for pilots to fly over and monitor it.
 The company has reported less than a barrel of oil a day on the surface, but estimates vary widely.